Tigerdwgth/VGGT-diffusion-policy/README.md

 1. Generate demonstrations by `gen_demonstration_adroit.sh` and `gen_demonstration_dexart.sh`.
 See the scripts for details.
 For example:
     ```bash
-    bash scripts/gen_demonstration_adroi
+    bash scripts/gen_demonstration_metaworld_all.sh
     ```
-    This will generate demonstrations for the `hammer` task in Adroit environment.
-The data will be saved in `VGGDP/data/` folder automatically.
+    This will generate demonstrations for the all the hard task in metaworld.
+The demonstrations will be saved under `$YOUR_REPO_PATH/VGGDP/data/`.

 2. Train and evaluate a policy with behavior cloning.
 For example: